2026-04-14

 Combining Driving and Shooting

-With these two features successfully converged individually, I then wanted to combine them in a single agent First I thought, maybe I could of multiple interactors but then found that LearninAgents plugin didn't support that.
-Then I thought maybe I can have multiple networks, one for driving and one for shooting.
+With these two features successfully converged individually, I then wanted to combine them in a single agent.
+First, I thought maybe I could make use of multiple interactors but then found that the Learning Agents plugin didn't support that.
+Then I thought maybe I could have multiple networks, one for driving and one for shooting.
 That sounded like a good idea but it required too much change and I ditched the idea.
-As I was expected it didn't converge successfully with these two features enabled from the beginning.
+As I expected it didn't converge successfully with these two features enabled from the beginning.
 After 24k steps of training, which is much longer than my usual training amount, the agent learned to drive a little bit but shooting was completely random.
 On the contrary, both features converged successfully after 2k steps when trained individually.

 I then changed the order in the curriculum because I knew that the driving observations and rewards were much more solid than the ones for shooting.
 And shooting was trained without any movement.
 With the new curriculum, the agent successfully learned to shoot first and then learned to drive after around 8k training steps.